teretzdev/arena-vr-pvpve/planning/list_of_armor.md

 - **Durability**: 250
 - **Required Level**: 25
 - **Rarity**: Epic
-- **VR Equipping Mechanics**: Channel magical energy through hand gestures to materialize the armor onto the body.
+- **VR Equipping Mechanics**: Channel magical energy through hand gestures or use a voice command to materialize the armor onto the body.
 - **Description**: A shimmering armor infused with magical energy, providing excellent defense and resistance to magical attacks.
-In VR, the equipping process involves dynamic visual effects and gesture-based interactions.
+In VR, the equipping process involves dynamic visual effects, with voice commands available for accessibility.

 ---